n9ire/tennis-ai/README.md

-# 🎾 Tennis Match Winner Prediction — XGBoost
+# 🎾 Tennis Match Winner Prediction

 This project uses **XGBoost** to predict the winner of professional tennis matches using pre-match data such as **Elo ratings, rankings, player attributes, and surface information**.